kai687/sphinxawesome-theme/docs/admonitions.rst

 Admonitions
 ===========

 Admonitions can provide additional explanations or warnings.
-Styles for these admonitions are provided.
+These four admonitions can be used with this theme:

 - Note: